Here are some of our most common questions received from teachers. Please feel free to contact us if you have additional questions.

 Q: How will the field trip enhance my classroom instruction?

 A: All of our programs are aligned with the Standard Course of Study for either North Carolina or Tennessee.
-Programs are developed jointly by park rangers and grade level appropriate classroom teachers.
 This ensures that we are able to reinforce content that you are using in the classroom while meeting our own goals of educating students about special park resources.

 Q: Are rangers available to come into my classroom?

 A: During our spring and fall field trip season we don't have staff available to come into the classroom.
 We do offer a special winter program called Parks In the Classroom.
-For more information on this program, call our TN office (865) 436-1258 or NC office (828)497-1907).
+For more information on this program, email or call the Education Branch (TN: 865-436-1258, NC: 828-497-1907).

 Q: Are restrooms and water fountains available?